 Describe the proposed methods to collect and analyze data.
 Make sure to convince the reader that your dissertation methodology is realistic to carry out.
 However, this section will vary in length depending on the field of your study.

 A writer can use the following research types to collect the data.

 This type involves collecting data and analyzing it to answer a specific question.
 It can be quantitative, qualitative, or a combination of both.

-Here, you will collect data by using surveys, lab experiments, and interviews.
+You will collect data via surveys, lab experiments, and interviews.
 Nevertheless, consider the variable that you will measure and the sample size before conducting empirical research.

 Theoretical research does not involve collecting original data.
 Instead, the method focuses on the theory you have planned to work with.
 You can also refer to the same theorists that you have discussed in the review.
 But here, the emphasis must be placed on how you will use their contributions in your study.

 Conclude the proposal by discussing what you expect the research work to achieve.
-If you are unsure about the final results, consider the possible implications of your dissertation that include:
+If you are unsure about the final results, consider your dissertation's possible implications, including;

 Here are the dos and don’ts of writing a dissertation proposal.